akash-network/helm-charts/README.md

 ### Setup some configuration used by the Helm Charts

-Set your KUBECONFIG environment variable to the cluster you want to install on.
+Set your KUBECONFIG environment variable to the Kubernetes cluster you want to install on.
 Ensure you can run commands like `kubectl get nodes` before you continue.

 Put your private key into a file named `key.pem` in the current directory.
 You can do this by running `akash keys export default > key.pem`.